 The User object represents a user in a Notion workspace.
-Users include full workspace members, and integrations.
-Guests are not included.
+Users include full workspace members, guests, and integrations.
 You can find more information about members and guests in this guide.

 Provisioning users and groups using SCIM